 5) Fire up.
 Prepare a grill for 2-zone cooking.
 On a charcoal grill, place a chimney full of pre-heated charcoal briquets to one side of the grill's charcoal grate in order to create direct and an indirect cooking zones.
 Adjust the grill vents to maintain a temperature of about 225°F on the indirect side for smoking.
 Add 2 to 3 chunks of your favorite smoking wood to the charcoal for flavor.
 Position the lid on the grill with the top vent fully open and positioned directly above the indirect side in order to force the smoke over and around the meat.
 On a gas grill, adjust the temperature knobs so that one half of the grill is as hot as possible and the other half is approximately 225°F.

 6) Combine the rub ingredients in a small bowl and mix well.

-7) Remove meat from the freezer bag and pat dry with paper towels before seasoning all over with the dry rub mixture.
+7) Remove meat from the freezer bag and remove excess fat with paper towels before seasoning all over with the dry rub mixture.

 8) Cook.
 Once the grill is ready, place the meat on the cooler side of the grill as far from the heat source as possible.
-Allow the meat to smoke until it reaches an internal temperature of 165°F, about 1 hour.
+Allow the meat to smoke until it reaches an internal temperature of 125°F, about 1 hour.
 Note that the pastrami is already perfectly cooked from the sous vide step.
 The goal is to add smoke to the meat while reheating it to a temperature that is pleasant when served.

 9) Serve.
 Remove the pastrami from the grill, wrap it in a double layer of foil, and allow it to sit for 1 hour before unwrapping and slicing against the natural grain of the meat.
 May I recommend a Rockin Reuben Sandwich?